alissonsol/experiments/2025/2025-09.amazon.linux.hyper-v/README.md

 - Execute the PowerShell script `vmcreate.ps1 <vmname>`.
   - For example, `vmcreate.ps1 server01` will create a VM named `server01`.
 It reads configuration from the `seed.iso` file created with the information from the `vmconfig` folder at that point in time.
 This generated `seed.iso` is placed in a folder with `<vmname>` under the `$localVhdxPath` (since the file name needs to be `seed.iso` for every VM).
 - Login and change the password.
+  - At this point, if there is any update since the Amazon Linux image was last downloaded, you will be asked to execute the command `/usr/bin/dnf check-release-update`.
+Proceed as per the instructions to upgrade the operating system binaries before proceeding.
 - Navigate to the root folder (`cd /`) and execute `sudo bash amazon.linux.tools.bash`.
   - The section `runcmd` in the `user-data` file already downloaded the file `amazon.linux.tools.bash` to the root of the target VM.
 After execution the Bash script, the Graphical User Interface and the tools from section 2 are installed.
 - Execute `sudo reboot now` and the VM reboots already in the GUI mode with the tools.